 As part of New Mexico Gas Company’s emergency response plans, specific information is provided to local public officials on pipeline safety and on our emergency response plans.
-Our emergency response plans are designed to prepare local emergency responders and New Mexico Gas Company personnel to handle natural gas emergencies, such as a fire, leak, rupture or other serious incident occurring along our pipeline system and at or near any of our facilities.
+Our emergency response plans are designed to prepare local emergency responders and New Mexico Gas Company personnel to handle natural gas emergencies.

 Pipelines distributing natural gas to individual homes and businesses run under streets, sidewalks and yards across the communities New Mexico Gas Company serves.
 These smaller distribution lines can be only a few inches below ground due to erosion, landscaping and other activities.
 In contrast, larger and higher-pressure transmission pipelines that transport gas from suppliers to communities can be affected by activities such as farming, construction and new housing development.

 Natural gas doesn’t ignite or explode unless there is a source of ignition.
 Natural gas is non-toxic and cannot cause you to become sick, unless the gas is in such high concentrations that you cannot get enough oxygen to breathe.
 Because natural gas is lighter than air, when it is released, it rises and dissipates harmlessly into the atmosphere.

 As part of our comprehensive safety program, we work closely with the communities along our pipelines to educate our neighbors about pipelines and pipeline safety.
 Cooperation from local organizations is key to these safety plans.
 We hold public awareness meetings, “Call Before You Dig” programs, install pipeline markers and provide other community messages.
 New Mexico Gas Company can also perform emergency drills, upon request, to prepare your communities and emergency responders.
 If you are a public official and would like more information, please contact New Mexico Gas Company at (505) 697-3518.